 - Filing applications too late.

-An intellectual property attorney in Orlando can help you identify the unique IP needs of your business.
+Orlando intellectual property attorneys can help you identify the unique IP needs of your business.

-In addition to helping you with your initial filings, an intellectual property attorney provides essential advice for protecting your intellectual property on an ongoing basis.
+In addition to helping you with your initial filings, an intellectual property lawyer provides essential advice for protecting your intellectual property on an ongoing basis.
 Common avoidable mistakes include:

 - Entering into licensing agreements that are incomplete or unfavorable;

 - Not taking appropriate action to protect trade secrets;

 - Having nondisclosure agreements that are either too broad or too narrow;

 - Not addressing ownership of intellectual property in employment agreements; and